Award-winning wines and buildings offer guests a one-of-a-kind experience

 Hascall and his wife, Gayle, a local florist, are parents to an active, energetic toddler named Adley.
-His faithful companion, an Irish Setter named Cooper, is always by his side.
+His faithful companion, an Golden Retriever named Cooper, is always by his side.
 Raising a family and looking out for their best interests, it’s no small wonder why the sustainable, holistic approach of Shale Oak was a big draw to this young winemaker.

 “The LEED-certified building, the SIP-certified vineyards and landscaping, the way we do things from planting, to harvesting, to winemaking – all of that drew me in,” Hascall said.
 Working alongside the entire Shale Oak team, including Assistant Winemaker Sean Walter and General Manager Peter Ray, Hascall is dedicated to the success of the winery.
 “Every single aspect of how we conduct our day-to-day operations is important to me.”

 The SIP certification extends to both the eastside and westside vineyards.
 Situated in the Estrella District, the 60-acre Castle Oak Vineyard is planted to Cabernet Sauvignon, Petit Syrah, Albarino, and Petit Verdot as well as Cabernet Franc, Malbec, Merlot.
 On the backside of the hill on the Shale Oak Winery tasting room property, approximately six acres are planted to Syrah, Grenache, and Zinfandel.